nirevexin/Data-Science-Professional-Training-Course/Comparison of users of a music streaming service between two cities/README.md

   - The first hypothesis was completely confirmed.

 - Musical preferences do not change much during the week - be it Moscow or St. Petersburg.
 Small differences are noticeable at the beginning of the week, on Mondays:
-  - in Moscow they listen to music of the world genre,
+  - in Moscow, they listen to music of the world genre,
   - in St. Petersburg - jazz and classics.
 Thus, the second hypothesis was only partially confirmed.
 This result might have been different if not for gaps in the data.